x-atlas-consortia/donor-metadata/README.md

 There are three workflows in the application:
 1. A **curation workflow** that allows for editing of the metadata for a single donor in a consortium.
-2. An **export workflow** that exports metadata for all donors in a consortium to a CSV file.
+2. An **export workflow** that exports metadata for all donors in a consortium to a file in spreadsheet format (CSV or TSV).
-3. An **export workflow** that exports metadata for a single donor to TSV.
+3. An **export workflow** that exports metadata for a single donor to a file in spreadsheet format.

 # Curation workflow